google-research/deeplab2/g3doc/setup/installation.md

 In DeepLab2, we define
-[protocol buffers](https://developers.google.com/protocol-buffers) to configure training and evaluation variants (`deeplab2/config.proto`).
+[protocol buffers](https://developers.google.com/protocol-buffers) to configure training and evaluation variants (see [proto definition](../../config.proto)).
 However, protobuf needs to be compiled beforehand into a python recognizable format.
 To compile protobuf, run:

 ```bash
 # `${PATH_TO_PROTOC}` is the directory where the `protoc` binary locates.